liquidvotingio/api/README.md

 TODO:

-* Graphql schemas resolvers for querying/mutating votes and delegations, and for subscribing to voting results
+* Graphql schemas resolvers for mutating votes and delegations, and for subscribing to voting results
 * get some test coverage
 * dockerize
 * kuberize